Early Years

 Hover mouse to see captions.

-My folks farmed me out to a cattle ranch in Eastern Oregon during my 9th summer and my sister to Niles, California to enjoy a few weeks without kids.
+My folks farmed me out to a cattle ranch in Eastern Oregon during my 9th summer and my sister was sent to Niles, California so they could enjoy a few weeks without kids.
 This was just fine with me because, at that time, I wanted to be a cowboy when I grew up.
 Once there, I set about learning the necessary skills, such as riding a horse, roping, etc. One fateful afternoon I was riding around looking for things to lasso.
 (I’d been practicing lassoing the center post in the corral) when I decided to rope the wringer handle of the washing machine on the porch.
 I got it, but the loop was hanging too loosely so I put the rope coil on the saddle horn and turned the horse around.
 All of a sudden, something spooked the horse and it took off up a hill.
 As it did, the coil around the saddle horn tightened up resulting in puling the washing machine through the wall and dragging it along behind us.
 We reached a fence and the horse turned around heading back toward the ranch house, causing the rope to knock me off.
 My first thought was “Wow, that didn’t hurt at all — just like in the movies.”
 The woman of the house came running up to me to see if I was okay, and then screamed.
 She had spotted my little finger on my left hand badly mangled.
 I had to endure a sixty mile drive to Bend holding my hand on a hanky where it was amputated.

 My sister, Nondys, was killed by a car while walking home from school when i was ten years old.